nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `list`

 ### Finding Students
-The following section will guide you on how to use the `find` command in TAB to filter or search for students of choice.
+This section guides you on how to find students of your choice in TAB.

 --------------------------------------------------------------------------------------------------------------------